 A detailed description of his research and teaching, and a full list of his publications, can be found at: http://rpatulny.com

 Research Interests/Areas of expertise

-Social capital, Social Connections, Trust, Wellbeing, Emotions, Urban Studies, Time Use, Quantitative Social Research Methods
+Sociology of Emotions, Emotion Management, Social capital, Social Connections, Trust, Wellbeing, Gender, Masculinity, Urban Studies, Time Use, Social Research Methods

 Current Research Projects